-Our Reading Advancement program provides students a path to improving their reading ability, reading comprehension, and develop their vocabulary.
-The consistency in reading is key to a child's confidence and ability in reading, writing, and overall communication.
-Our goal is to ultimately improve children's relationship with reading through building foundational excellence.
+Our Reading Advancement program provides students with a path to improving their reading ability, reading comprehension, and vocabulary development.
+Consistency in reading is key to a child's confidence and ability in reading, writing, and overall communication.
+Our goal is to ultimately improve children's relationships with reading through building foundational excellence.

 We’ve carefully crafted and collected our Reading Advancement Program to realize that goal.
-Engaging reading material with comprehension tests after every section makes absolutely sure there are no cracks, gaps, or imperfections in the students foundational comprehension of the reading material.
-The time they dedicated towards improving their reading in this program will have a lifelong impact
+Engaging reading material with comprehension tests after every section makes absolutely sure there are no cracks, gaps, or imperfections in the student's foundational comprehension of the reading material.
+The time they dedicated to improving their reading in this program will have a lifelong impact

 AREAS OF IMPACT

 Focusing on a story regularly is a good practice for children to develop a good habit of focus and concentration to other forms of media presented to them.
 They can focus more on school and at home when you give them basic instructions.

 A good practice to boost your child's memory is by reading a book.
 To be able to understand a story, one needs to remember the characters, backgrounds, and other associations and details.
 All these weave a large story and morale that requires a deeper understanding of the reader.

 Considering reading as a form of exercise is a great start.
 The more exercise for the brain, the better the child will learn. practice makes perfect.
 With you children reading more more, they will eventually boost their comprehension and vocabulary.

 When you already have mastery of a subject, every school lesson becomes a review, and every test becomes an opportunity to level up your confidence.

 It is through reading that children learn about the world-people, places, and events.
 All these are outside their personal experiences.
 They get exposed to other ideas and beliefs different from what they're currently exposed to.
 It opens their mind to other realities than their own. it is without a doubt, the best form of education.

 Develops and Expands Language skills